kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Antennarius commerson
 Tags	frogfish 2014
-Desc	The plump body of a frogfish is uncommon in the world of fish, but their large variation of colors make up for it.
-In two weeks, the fish can change its own color to match the environment.
+Desc	In two weeks, the frogfish can change its own color to match the environment.
 Frogfishes use their pelvic fins (the ones below the body) to walk along the sea floor, but they generally do not move very much.
 Their pectoral fins (one on each side) is used for stability.

 DSC03808.jpg